humanitycodes/copy/intro-for-students.md

 ### Personal training

 The Lansing Code Lab is led not only by a professional web developer, but also a trained and experienced educator.
 This sets us apart from the vast majority of bootcamps, university degree programs, and online courses.
-By integrate cutting edge curriculum design with educational psychology, we bring you a uniquely student-directed and emotionally intelligent experience.
+By integrating cutting edge curriculum design with educational psychology, we bring you a uniquely student-directed and emotionally intelligent experience.

 ### The Code Lab is for you